Hitotsubashi University (National)School of International and Public Policy

 Advice for Graduate School Applicants

-Selection of the program candidates will be made on the basis of the application documents submitted by the applicants.
-In the selection process, we will take into consideration not only the expertise of the applicants but also their ability to detect problems well, to analyze data skillfully, to think theoretically, and to write well-informed and well-considered reports and documents.
+Selection of the program candidates will be made on the basis of the application documents submitted by the applicants who passed the screening by the JDS process.
+In the selection process, we will take into consideration not only the expertise of the applicants but also their ability to identify and frame problems well, to analyze data skillfully, to think theoretically, and to write well-informed and well-considered reports and documents.